 THE BYGONE DAYS OF TEENAGE MISCHIEF

 (NOTE: I first expanded this review on Nov.
 2, 2014, and then again along with updating links and fixing some typos on Feb.
-13, 2016.)
+13, 2016.
+I expanded it again with some more opinion and the updating of links on Sept.
+10, 2018.
+I again expanded the review on Feb.
+19, 2020.)

 If you’ve read to this point you’ll know the answer to this question: What movie marked the big-screen debuts of Michelle Pfeiffer, Robert Wuhl and Tony Danza?
 Well, of course, it’s “The Hollywood Knights” from 1980.
 Before the first two “Porky’s” films in 1982-83, there was “The Hollywood Knights” to celebrate raunchy teen comedy and this one stands the test of time pretty well.

 Although Danza gets top billing, it is Wuhl’s film and he gets the “introducing” tag in the credits.
-Danza and Pfeiffer are boyfriend and girlfriend here, but they don’t get as much screen time as Wuhl and Pfeiffer’s character is the epitome of window dressing.
-At the same time, it’s the supporting cast that really is fun in “The Hollywood Knights,” including the father of one of the actors in today’s top TV sitcom “The Big Bang Theory.”
+Danza and Pfeiffer are boyfriend and girlfriend here, but they don’t get as much screen time as Wuhl and, most unfortunately, Pfeiffer’s character is the epitome of window dressing.
+At the same time, it’s the supporting cast that really is fun in “The Hollywood Knights,” including the father of one of the actors in a 2000s top TV sitcom called “The Big Bang Theory.”

 To show the hypocrisy of the establishment, “Knights” has the over-sexed wife of the club’s chief antagonist (“Jacqueline Freedman” played by Leigh French) cheating with veteran character actor Richard Schaal.
 The two enjoy the backseat of a car, the casual grope in her house and finally on a trampoline.
 Actually, with their amorous antics, they’d fit in better with the Knights than the homeowners association.